DarrenChouCN/cloud-engineer-lab/SAP-C02/Domain1.md

 - Charged per query; queries run on metric data only—no logs or packets.
 - Minimum resolution one minute; not sub-second.

+**Note:**

+**Traffic Mirroring with Gateway Load Balancer** copies full packets from Nitro-based EC2 instances and fans them out to third-party IDS/IPS fleets.
+Use it for deep-packet inspection, forensics, or advanced firewalls needing payload visibility.
+Exam cues: “packet-level,” “pcap,” or “GWLB fleet,” plus the gotchas that it works only on Nitro instances and can be pricey without mirror filters.

+**Reachability Analyzer** is a path-simulation tool that virtually walks the route between two AWS resources to show exactly where traffic is allowed or blocked.
+Ideal for pre-deployment verification or troubleshooting multi-hop VPC and TGW designs without sending real packets.
+Look for phrases like “predict,” “what-if,” or “verify path,” and remember it inspects configuration, not live flows.

+**Amazon GuardDuty** is a managed threat-detection service that ingests VPC Flow Logs, DNS logs, and CloudTrail, comparing them to AWS threat intel to surface security findings.
+Choose it for continuous anomaly detection—crypto-mining, account compromise—without deploying sensors.
+Keywords include “managed service,” “malicious IP,” “detect only,” and you still need WAF, Network Firewall, or automation for blocking.

+**CloudWatch Metrics Insights** offers SQL-like ad-hoc queries over CloudWatch metrics for near-real-time dashboards and diagnostics.
+Perfect for on-call slice-and-dice of NAT, ALB, or TGW stats without building Athena tables.
+Watch for clues like “real-time metrics,” “SQL GROUP BY,” and note it works on metric data only (one-minute resolution) and charges per query.

 ## Task 1.2: Prescribe security controls